MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-known-issues.md

 * The **Align Field | Set Enabled** and **Align Field | Get Enabled** visual script nodes are directly available for use again.

     Workaround: **Use Behaviour | Set Enabled** or **Behaviour | Get Enabled** instead.

+### Webslate

+* On Quest, the system webview was about two years behind and causes some websites to show an Unsupported browser message.
+Weve worked with Meta to update Chromium to a more recent version and is now available in Meta Quest's v64 software update.

 ## Version 5.2315.0